Yandex Cloud

 Clusters remain fully accessible during backups.

-Yes, backup is enabled by default.
-For Greenplum®, a full backup is performed every day, saving all DB cluster transaction logs.
+Yes, backups are on by default.
+For Greenplum®, a full backup takes place once a day and saves all transaction logs for a DB cluster.
 The first and every second automatic backups are full backups of all databases.
-Other backups are incremental and store only the data that has changed since the previous backup to save space.
+To save space, other backups are incremental and only store the data that has changed since the previous backup.

 Automatically created backups of an existing cluster are kept for seven days, whereas those created manually are stored indefinitely.
 Once the cluster is deleted, all its backups are kept for seven days.

-Can I run Yandex MPP Analytics for PostgreSQL cluster backups manually?Can I run Yandex MPP Analytics for PostgreSQL cluster backups manually?
+Can I run backup for a Greenplum® cluster manually?Can I run backup for a Greenplum® cluster manually?

 Yes, Yandex MPP Analytics for PostgreSQL supports manually running a cluster backup.